simenkid/nodemcu-timer/README.md

 **Arguments:**

 1. `tid` (_number_): Id of the timer to use.
-If it the same with the current id, nothing will happen.
+If it is the same with the current id, nothing will happen.

 **Returns:**